Ultimate Pottery Glazing Tools & Supplies Guide

 This is a liquid wax emulsion used to prevent glaze from sticking to specific parts of your ceramic.

 The base of the bisque ware, for example, should be coated with wax resist to prevent the ceramic from sticking to the Kiln Shelf during firing.
-Secondly, apply wax resist to any areas that will come in contact with other separate ceramics while in the Kiln, for example, the lid rims.
+Secondly, apply wax resist to any areas that will come into contact with other ceramics in the Kiln, for example, the lid rims.

-The wax resist can also be used for decorating the bisque ware.
+The wax resist can also be used to decorate bisqueware.
 Apply it to the desired area on the ceramic using a brush.
 Amaco Wax Resist – 16oz Bottle is one of the wax resists that produces great results.

 Glaze Supplies: Glaze, Additives, etc.

 You can prepare your own glaze.
-Glaze preparation includes weighing the materials to make the glaze, sieving, and mixing.
+Glaze preparation includes weighing the materials, sieving, and mixing.
 Or you can buy it ready-made.

 Glazes and Underglazes